MohammadMaftoun/AI-WebApp-Using-MERN-Python/README.md

 # Contributing

 Contributions are welcome!
-Please fork this repository and submit a pull request for any improvements or features.
+Please fork this repository and submit a pull request for improvements or features.